Updated: September 11, 2018

 As I wait for my latte to be prepared, I can’t help but feel a hint of sadness.
 This Coffee Bean and Tea Leaf branch near my office has been comforting me for the last two years.
-A place I often visit to start my morning right, boost me up through the lazy afternoon, or relieve some stress due to overtime which I rendered throughout the night.
+A place I often visit to start my morning right, boost me up through a lazy afternoon, or relieve some stress from the overtime work I just rendered.

-Starting tomorrow, I know, I won’t be able to go here anymore to hear the friendliness of James, Edward and the other baristas and staff who have known me for quite some time and have treated me exceptionally as one of their loyal customers.
+Starting tomorrow, I know, I won’t be able to go here anymore to hear the friendliness of James, Edward, and the other baristas who have known me for quite some time and have treated me exceptionally as one of their loyal customers.

 “Here’s your coffee, Fitz.
 Enjoy your day at work.”

 I slowly walked away from the counter.
 Restraining myself from telling the truth.
 My mind debated against my will not to say goodbye to them.
 I rationalized that it’s not the end of the friendship and time will come that I’ll see them again – in another moment, another circumstance.

 Nostalgic and uncertain of what lies ahead – I made my way to the office, coffee in hand, ready for my last day at work.
 Tomorrow, my life as an entrepreneur begins.